waynetee/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 The following example is invalid:

-`edit property 1 t/near school ta/4rm td/near mrt` You cannot override the tag list with `\t` while editing it with `\ta` or `\td` at the same time.
+`edit property 1 t/near school ta/4rm td/near mrt` You cannot override the tag list with `t/` while editing it with `ta/` or `td/` at the same time.
 As the intention is unclear, PropertyWhiz will display an error message.

 </div>